Volumnia gens

 Gens Volumnia was an ancient Roman patrician family of Etruscan origin, attested as early as the seventh century BC.
-It is known first of all from Volumnia, wife of Coriolanus, an illustrious person who lived in the 5th century BC; secondly, from a Publius Volumnius Gallus, who served as consul as early as 461 BC.
+It is known at Rome first from Volumnia, wife of Coriolanus, a possibly mythical person dated to the 5th century BC; secondly, from a Publius Volumnius Gallus, who served as consul as early as 461 BC.

 Despite its ancient origins, this gens never attained positions of particular importance in the history of the Republic.

 The Volumnii were distinguished in two branches, the Volumni Galli, distinguished by the agnomen Amintinus, and the Volumni Fiamma with the agnomen Violens.

 Very few members of this gens are mentioned without a cognomen; among these we should mention the aforementioned Volumnia, wife of Gaius Marcius Coriolanus, famous in the history of Rome because, supported by her mother-in-law Veturia, she succeeded in dissuading her husband, who had incited the Volsci against Rome, from fighting against his own people.

+A member of this family that is known by inscription on an Etruscan funerary urn is Thania Caesinia Volumni, a freedwoman dated to the 1st century BC.

+The tomb of a family with the same name was discovered near Perugia.

 Other noted members of Gens Volumnia: